siqi-zheng/rails/guides/source/getting_started.md

 which will provide you with the foundation of a fresh Rails application so that you don't have to write it yourself.

+TIP: Before using the generator, please ensure that git is installed.
+To verify that you have git installed correctly, you can run `git --version` in a new terminal, which should return its version.
+Otherwise, files and folders may not be created in the blog folder.

 To use this generator, open a terminal, navigate to a directory where you have rights to create files, and run: